Thursday, November 7, 2019

 Alex Ehimhantie'Aiyo AidagheseWrite a reply...

-• Anthony Odigie Enosegbe For me I am very reluctant to praise pretender no matter their write up for which Ruben Abati is one of them.
-You heard me right, I don’t praise pretender.
+• Anthony Odigie Enosegbe.
+For me, I am very reluctant to praise pretenders, no matter their write-up up for which Ruben Abati is one of them.
+You heard me right, I don’t praise pretenders.
 He is a pretender!
 Always writing to twist facts and sway the gullible folks.

-We were here in Nigeria when Abati served in govt and ruling party (PDP) that placed judiciary under lock and key for good 8 years.
-He failed to tell GEJ the truth while there and forgot completely he was once on the side of the people.
-All his sweet write up and sermon on good governance disappeared from his head for about 6 years.
-In the usual njia political pretender style he wrote about demons in aso-rock after he stepped down.
-The gods are not to blame how much more Abati!
+We were here in Nigeria when Abati served in the government and ruling party (PDP) that placed the judiciary under lock and key for a good 8 years.
+He failed to tell GEJ the truth while there and forgot completely that he was once on the side of the people.
+All his sweet write-ups and sermons on good governance disappeared from his head for about 6 years.
+In the usual NJIA political pretender style, he wrote about demons in aso-rock after he stepped down.
+The gods are not to blame, how much more Abati!

-Coming to Atiku’s case before Supreme Court, I think the jurists where fare enough to Nigerians by showing up to read their verdict on the matter.
+Coming to Atiku’s case before the Supreme Court, I think the jurists were fair enough to Nigerians by showing up to read their verdict on the matter.
 The case was a complete waste of judicial space!
-I think the reading of that judgement was better handled by Clerk of the court since the case lacks merit.
+I think the reading of that judgment was better handled by the Clerk of the court since the case lacks merit.

-Two key things destroyed that case, the Server and Buhari’s eligibility to contest on account of academic qualification question for which the lower court gave clear verdict based on evidence brought before it.
-They ruled that ‘use of server’ had no place in our election administration at the time of election.
-If INEC used server to collate and transmit results during that election we wouldn’t have spent 4 days waiting for final results.
-On the issue of Buhari’s academic qualification they ruled that he was ‘eminently’ qualified based prevailing/subsisting laws of the land at time of election.
-After all Buhari possesses USA ‘war college’ certificate which is equivalent to masters degree.
+Two key things destroyed that case: the Server and Buhari’s eligibility to contest on account of the academic qualification question, for which the lower court gave a clear verdict based on evidence brought before it.
+They ruled that ‘use of server’ had no place in our election administration at the time of the election.
+If INEC used a server to collate and transmit results during that election, we wouldn’t have spent 4 days waiting for final results.
+On the issue of Buhari’s academic qualification, they ruled that he was ‘eminently’ qualified based prevailing/subsisting laws of the land at the time of election.
+After all, Buhari possesses a USA ‘war college’ certificate, which is equivalent to a master's degree.

-On a general note I think PDP and Atiku supporters are spoilt brats.
-They complain over everything but Atiku.
-They talk ill of INEC and judiciary when things don’t favor them.
-They condemn everything that don’t favors them.
-They didn’t say a word when the same judiciary and INEC de franchised APC and their supporters in Zamfara and Rivers state.
-They didn’t see anything wrong with Bauchi state before, during and after election.
-They don’t see anything wrong with all court judgement that favors them at the expense of ruling party.
+On a general note, I think PDP and Atiku supporters are spoiled brats.
+They complain about everything but Atiku.
+They talk ill of INEC and the judiciary when things don’t favour them.
+They condemn everything that doesn’t favour them.
+They didn’t say a word when the same judiciary and INEC de-franchised APC and their supporters in Zamfara and Rivers states.
+They didn’t see anything wrong with Bauchi state before, during and after the election.
+They don’t see anything wrong with all court judgments that favour them at the expense of the ruling party.

 We leave their pains for God to cure...